hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 The SQL service provided by Hazelcast Node.js client allows you to query data stored in `IMap` declaratively.

 > **WARNING: The SQL feature is currently in beta.
 The compatibility between versions is not guaranteed.
-API might change between versions without notice.**
+API might change between versions without notice.
+While in beta, SQL feature is tested against the same version of the IMDG, e.g 4.2.x
+> client is tested against 4.2.x IMDG server.**

 ### Example: How to Query an IMap using SQL